 Taking a phased retirement should not affect your pension under the

-not take this opportunity?” concludes Vanessa Houghton.
+this opportunity?” concludes Vanessa Houghton.

 “The RREGOP is a rather advantageous plan,” explains Vanessa